Spesandes/alx-low_level_programming/0x08-recursion/README.md

-3-factorial.c: This function returns a factorial of a given number 4-pow_recursion.c: This function returns the value of x raised to the power of y 5-sqrt_recursion.c: This function returns the natural square root of a number 5-sqrt_recursion.c: This function returns the square root of a given number
+3-factorial.c: This function returns a factorial of a given number 4-pow_recursion.c: This function returns the value of x raised to the power of y 5-sqrt_recursion.c: This function returns the natural square root of a number 6-is_prime_number.c: This function checks if a number is prime